chipsalliance/verible/verilog/tools/kythe/README.md

                         default: json;
     --file_list_path (The path to the file list which contains the names of SystemVerilog files.
-                      The files should be ordered by definition dependencies) --file_list_root (The absolute location which we prepend to the files in the file list (where listed files are relative to)
+                      The files should be ordered by definition dependencies) --file_list_root (The absolute location which we prepend to the files in the file list (where listed files are relative to);
+                      default: the place of invocation.
     --include_dir_paths (Comma separated paths of the directories used to look for included files.
                          Note: The order of the files here is important.
                          File search will stop at the the first found among the listed directories.